angristan/AngristanRPiBot/README.md

 # twython-scripts
-Some Twython script to make a Twitter bot in Python/bash.
+Some scripts to make a Twitter bot in Python/bash.